Are you looking for a quiet place to study, with or without a computer? Or do you need a place to work together with fellow students?

 Check in on time or your reservation will be cancelled

-If you have not checked in up to 30 minutes after your reserved start time, your reservation will be cancelled so that someone else can make use of the space.
+If you have not checked in maximum 30 minutes after your reserved start time, your reservation will be cancelled so that someone else can make use of the space.

-In every faculty building you can reserve group study spaces in free classrooms.
+In every faculty building you can reserve co-working spaces in free classrooms.
 Here you can work, meet and study with groups of four or more students.

 - Go to the Mapiq environment and log in with your ULCN account.